Hassan Ali Effendi: Background

+Effendi was born on 14 August 1830 in Hala, Sindh, British India.
 Effendi belonged to a respectable family of Akhunds from Hyderabad, Sindh; he had Turkish ancestry.

 While still very young, he lost his father and was brought up by his elder brother Umed Ali Akhund.
 As according to the tradition of the Akhund family, he was enrolled in a local madrassa to read and study the Qur'an and learn the basics of the Persian language.

 Upon the completion of this traditional education, Ali found work as a clerk in the office of the Deputy Collector of Naushahro.
 One of his Christian colleagues there persuaded him to learn English, a language that was at the time avoided by Muslims in the Indian subcontinent.
 Nevertheless, he devoted all his leisure hours to the pursuit of learning English and soon acquired reasonable proficiency in reading, writing and speaking English.

 Later, Effendi started to work for the Indus flotilla, a shipping company.
 In the mid-1860s, while he still worked for the company, a British judge from Karachi by the name of Middleton, happened to cross the Indus river by ferry, spending the night on the ferry boat in order to cross the following morning.
 Middleton found Hassan Ali Effendi reading an English book by the dim light of an oil lamp.
 Surprised to discover that the man was a Muslim, he was impressed enough to offer him a role as a translator in the Karachi District Court on the magnificent salary of sixty rupees a month.
 Hassan Ali Effendi accepted the offer and moved to Karachi to assume his new responsibilities.
 Impressed by his performance, Judge Middleton allowed him to practice law before the court without passing any formal degree in law.
 This was the turning point in Hassan Ali Effendi's life.
 At that time, there was not a single Muslim advocate apart from him in the entire province; the lawyers tended to be either English or Hindus.
 Soon he was appointed as the Public Prosecutor, the first non-European in Sindh to be in charge of that post, which he would retain for 14 years.

+Death and legacy

-His family includes Wajid Shamsul Hasan, former High Commissioner of Pakistan to the United Kingdom and the former President of Pakistan, Asif Ali Zardari, is Effendi's great grandson through his mother's family.
+Effendi died on 20 August 1895 at age 65 at Hyderabad, Sindh, British India.
+His family includes Wajid Shamsul Hasan, former High Commissioner of Pakistan to the United Kingdom and the former President of Pakistan, Asif Ali Zardari, is Effendi's great-grandson through his mother's family.